-1. Canola oil is high in omega-6 fatty acids.
+1. Canola oil is high in omega-6 fatty acids

 Canola oil is high in phytosterols, which helps absorb cholesterol in the body, therefore reducing overall cholesterol levels.
 An older study published in European Journal of Clinical Nutrition showed that participants who consumed 75 grams of canola oil a day for three days had lower cholesterol at the end of the trial3 than participants who consumed 75 grams of olive oil.
 However, this study only looked at nine human participants and was for a very short period of time, so it's unclear if those effects are true for a larger population and if they are long-lasting effects.

 What is canola oil used for?

-Now that you have all the facts on canola oil, let's continue the canola oil vs olive oil debate by running down the pros and cons of olive oil.
+Now that you have all the facts on canola oil, let's continue the canola oil vs. olive oil debate by running down the pros and cons of olive oil.

-1. Olive oil is linked to lowering inflammation.
+1. Olive oil is linked to lowering inflammation

-“Olive oil is an anti-inflammatory oil, while canola oil is known to be pro-inflammatory," Smith says.
+When it comes to anti-inflammatory cooking oils, you simply can't go wrong with good-quality, best olive oils for health.
+"Olive oil is an anti-inflammatory oil, while canola oil is known to be pro-inflammatory," Smith says.
 This is because, she explains, olive oil is high in antioxidants, which fights off free radicals in the body.
 "Olive oil contains strong antioxidants, mainly oleocanthal and oleic acid, which can help reduce inflammatory markers in the body like CRP (C-reactive protein)," she says.

-3. Olive oil could help improve memory.
+3. Olive oil could help improve memory

-Researchers compared the effects of giving butter, extra-virgin olive oil, and coconut oil to mice with accelerated brain aging for six weeks.
+In a study, researchers compared the effects of giving butter, extra virgin olive oil, and coconut oil to mice with accelerated brain aging for six weeks.
 The researchers found that olive oil consumption was linked to improved memory6 (the opposite of the above-mentioned canola oil memory study).
 This is likely because of those powerful antioxidants, which benefit the whole body (not just the heart), brain included.

-4. It may help lower the risk of type 2 diabetes.
+4. It may help lower the risk of type 2 diabetes

 Olive oil consumption could help protect against type 2 diabetes.
 One report, which took into account 15,784 people from four different studies, found that regular olive oil consumption was linked to reducing the risk by up to 16 percent7, although the benefits differed depending on the health of the group studied.
 (More dramatic results were found in people with type 2 diabetes than in the control group.)